ironArray/Blosc2-Btune/ANNOUNCE.md

-# Announcing Btune 1.1.0
+# Announcing Btune 1.1.1

 ## What is new?

-This is a minor release where added some performance optimizations when creating many arrays instead of one array with many chunks (see README.md and `examples/reuse_models.py`).
-Furthermore, the `splitmode` is now part of the inference so no tweaking should be needed.
+This is a maintenance release where the field names for the `BTUNE_TRACE` header have been streamlined and should read better now.
+Also, the `THREADS_COMP` state can test a wider range of the number of threads.

 For more info, please see the release notes in: